Special cases for termination

 Deeming an employment contract cancelled after more than one week absent without leave

-The Employment Contracts Act specifies that if either the employer or the employee is absent from the workplace without giving a valid reason, the other party may deem the employment contract cancelled.
+The Employment Contracts Act specifies that if either the employer or the employee is absent from the workplace for a set period of time without giving a valid reason, the other party may deem the employment contract cancelled.
 If the employee has been absent from work for a minimum of seven days without notifying the employer of a valid reason for the absence, the employer is entitled to deem the employment contract cancelled as at the date on which the absence began.

 If the employer is absent from the workplace for a minimum of seven days without notifying the employee of a valid reason, the employee shall be entitled to deem the employment contract cancelled.